 The Warner Stage Company is a regional community theatre company and does not offer compensation or housing for performers.

-CALLBACKS: Wednesday, May 10, 2017 at 7:00 p.m.
+CALLBACKS: Wednesday, May 9, 2018 at 7:00 pm (if needed)

 AUDITIONS BY APPOINTMENT ONLY

+An audition confirmation e-mail will be sent with full details on what will be expected at your audition.
 Audition appointments requested on-line or by e-mail are preferred, but if you do not have access to e-mail call the Warner Theatre Audition Line at 860-489-7180 ext.151.
 Please be specific as to the date you would like to schedule your appointment.

-Saturday, July 29, 2017 at 8:00 pm
+Saturday, July 28, 2017 at 8:00 pm

-Sunday, July 30, 2017 at 2:00 pm
+Sunday, July 29, 2017 at 2:00 pm

-Friday, August 4, 2017 at 8:00 pm
+Friday, August 3, 2017 at 8:00 pm

-Saturday, August 5, 2017 at 8:00 pm
+Saturday, August 4, 2017 at 8:00 pm

-Sunday, August 6, 2017 at 2:00 pm
+Sunday, August 5, 2017 at 2:00 pm

 ABOUT THE SHOW